If you're a Facebook user, you're probably aware by now that you can

 Fortunately, there are two ways to deal with this.

 First, you can open Facebook in your mobile browser, sign into your account, and access the service via its Web interface.
+Open (then bookmark) Facebook in your mobile browser to continue enjoying integrated messaging.There

-There are a few advantages here, not the least of which is integrated messaging, just like you're used to.
-This browser-based version also provides a nearly identical feature set and navigation menu, so there's virtually no learning curve.
+virtually no learning curve.
 And as noted over at ITworld, the Facebook app can put a dent in your battery life, meaning you're actually better off deleting it and relying on the Web version instead.

-So to make that your permanent option, just bookmark the mobile Facebook site (m.facebook.com), then add a shortcut to your Home screen.
+to make that your permanent option, just bookmark the mobile Facebook

-In other words, before you abandon Facebook in a huff, at least give Messenger a try.
-You might find it useful -- and at just 35MB (for the iOS version, anyway -- Android size varies), it's a reasonably compact app.
+at least give Messenger a try.
+You might find it useful -- and at just

-In other words, before you abandon Facebook in a huff, at least give Messenger a try.
-You might find it useful -- and at just 35MB (for the iOS version, anyway -- Android size varies), it's a reasonably compact app.
+35MB (for the iOS version, anyway -- Android size varies), it's a reasonably compact app.

 No comments: